 Visit my website at: www.joebaraban.com, and check out my 2015 workshop schedule at the top of this blog.
-I have one opening left in my next “springtime” workshop in Portugal.Next July 26th I’ll be back at the Maine Media Workshop for my 27th year. a fantastic place full of energy and lot of photographers on the campus to share your experience with.
+I have two openings left in my next “springtime” workshop in Portugal.Next July 26th I’ll be back at the Maine Media Workshop for my 27th year. a fantastic place full of energy and lot of photographers on the campus to share your experience with.
 I always pick this same week as it’s the week of the Lobster Festival down the road in Rockland.
-A different set of photo opts: people watching and portraiture, color, light, and design.
+A different set of photo opts: people watching and portraiture, color, light, motion, and design.

 I have one spot left for my “Autumn in Provence” workshop to be next October 21st.
 We’ll be shooting during the Fall foliage.
 In April of 2016, in conjunction with Epic Photo Tours, I’ll be leading a group to the coastal cities of North and Central Viet Nam.
 You’ll see and take pictures of subject matter you would only see in magazines like National Geographic.

 Keep those photos and questions coming into: AskJoeB@gmail.com.